-Abstract.
 Active collaboration is essential for the success of software projects across the development life-cycle.
-However, social coding platforms, like GitHub, present challenges in finding potential collaborators with whom they could create new/stronger ties and enhance the quality of contributions.
-Thus, we conducted a controlled experiment with 35 participants.
+Unfortunately, in social coding platforms, such as GitHub, it is still challenging for developers to identify potential collaborators with whom they could engage to create new/stronger ties and enhance the quality of contributions.
+To this end, we implemented developer recommendation strategies and prototype tool to help project contributors improve their collaborations.
+Thus, in this work, we described a controlled experimental study concerned usability and user satisfaction to investigate the developers' perceptions of using CoopFinder, a prototype tool to support two strategies for recommending collaborations.
+These developer recommendation strategies aim to connect developers of a specific project based on their similar interests.
+The study involved 35 participants, 18 of which were GitHub users, and 17 were non-GitHub users.
 We asked participants to perform the experiment tasks to find collaborators with similar interests using a prototype recommendation tool and GitHub.
-We observed that results confirm that recommender based on co-changed files can provide suitable collaborator recommendations to developers of a specific project.
+We reported a quantitative and qualitative evaluation of strategies and tool using the state of the practice as a baseline.
+As a result, we observed that recommender based on co-changed files can provide suitable collaborator recommendations to developers of a specific project.
+About 66% of the participants confirmed they would use or recommend this tool.